Colorado Air National Guard

 The Colorado Air National Guard (CO ANG) is the aerial militia of the State of Colorado, United States of America.
-It, along with the Colorado Army National Guard is an element of the Colorado National Guard and reserve of the U.S. Air Force.
-The units of the Colorado Air National Guard are not in the normal United States Air Force or United States Space Force chain of command.
-They are under the jurisdiction of the Governor of Colorado through the office of the Colorado Adjutant General unless they are federalized by order of the President of the United States.
-The Colorado Air National Guard is headquartered in Centennial, and its commanders are currently Major General Laura Clellan as The Adjutant General (TAG) of Colorado and Brigadier General D. Micah Fesler as the Assistant Adjutant General for Air (ATAG-Air) and Commander, Colorado Air National Guard (COANG/CC).
+Along with the Colorado Army National Guard, it is an element of the Colorado National Guard and reserve of the U.S. Air Force.
+The units of the Colorado Air National Guard are not in the normal United States Air Force or United States Space Force chain of command; they fall under the jurisdiction of the governor of Colorado through the office of the Colorado Adjutant General unless they are federalized by order of the president of the United States.
+The Colorado Air National Guard is headquartered in Centennial, and its commanders are currently Major General Robert Davis as The Adjutant General (TAG) of Colorado and Brigadier General D. Micah Fesler as the Assistant Adjutant General for Air (ATAG-Air) and Commander, Colorado Air National Guard (COANG/CC).

 The Colorado Air National Guard's 120th Fighter Squadron was the first federally recognized Air National Guard unit after the Second World War, receiving this distinction on 30 June 1946.

 Overview

 Under the "Total Force" concept, Colorado Air National Guard units are considered to be Air Reserve Component (ARC) units of the United States Air Force (USAF).
-Colorado ANG units are trained and equipped by the Air Force and are operationally gained by a Major Command of the USAF or a Field Command of the USSF if federalized.
+Colorado ANG units are trained and equipped by the Air Force and are operationally gained by a major command of the USAF or a Field Command of the USSF if federalized.
 In addition, the Colorado Air National Guard forces are assigned to Air Expeditionary Forces and are subject to deployment tasking orders along with their active duty and Air Force Reserve counterparts in their assigned cycle deployment window.

-Along with their federal reserve obligations, as state militia units the elements of the Colorado ANG are subject to being activated by order of the Governor to provide protection of life and property, and preserve peace, order and public safety.
+Along with their federal reserve obligations, as state militia units the elements of the Colorado ANG are subject to being activated by order of the governor to provide protection of life and property, and preserve peace, order and public safety.
 State missions include disaster relief in times of earthquakes, hurricanes, floods and forest fires, search and rescue, protection of vital public services, and support to civil defense.